Nature40/tRackIT-OS/docs/index.md

 ![Screenshot of the sysdweb user interface.](assets/sysdweb.png)

 All services in green are up and running.

-> Note: *Huawei Check* is marked red, which in this case indicates, that it is currently not running.
-In this case this is fine, since it runs periodically rather than continuously.

 The log messages of the running services can be accessed by clicking the service name, which allows for further troubleshooting.

 ![Screenshot of the sysdweb user interface showing the log journal.](assets/sysdweb-journal.png)

-> Note: In this particular case there are some warnings, that multiple signals detected on SDR 1 should be added to a matching signal.
-If this happens, the signal of lower dBW is discarded.
-> As this does only happen sporadically (17:05, 17:16 and 17:22) it does not mark a problem.

 ### Check RadioTracking
 Next, access `radiotracking` to check if a nearby VHF transmitter is received correctly ([http://169.254.0.1/radiotracking](http://169.254.0.1/radiotracking)).